ReyPolilla17/djs-bot-with-ui/README.md

 >Just close and open again the app!

-- **Streaming displays as playing in discord**
-> Right now if you set the bot's activity to streaming you won't be able to set a twitch channel.

->That is causing the error but you can easily change the value of the option user in the field presence in config.json to your twitch channel and restart the app to change it in discord (I'll fix that later).

 ### Looking good, what now?
-By the moment I haven't added some features but I'm working on them, here is the list (I may be updating this while I add or want more features so feel free to make any sugestion).
+By the moment I haven't added some features because I want to improve the code of the app, but I'm still working on them, here is the list (I may be updating this while I add or want more features so feel free to make any sugestion).
 - **Error section:**
 > A section where the bot's errors are displayed.